 Your gut is often referred to by professionals as your “second brain”.
 This is because it has such an intimate connection with your actual brain and carries much of the responsibility for how you feel mentally and emotionally on a day-to-day basis.
 Have you ever talked about having that “gut feeling” when you’re making a decision?
 Or been told to trust your “gut instinct”?
 As we progress in the study of physiology, we come to understand more and more that the brain-gut connection is far from metaphorical.

 There is a network of nerves called the enteric nervous system which contains millions of neurons that connect the gastrointestinal system (gut) with the brain.
-This system is so expansive that it can operate independently of the central nervous system (hense the nickname “second brain) although the two do communicate regularly.
+This system is so expansive that it can operate independently of the central nervous system (hence the nickname “second brain) although the two do communicate regularly.

-In this article I want to discuss the importance of maintaining good gut health as well as share my top tips for improving the health of your digestive system.
+In this article, I want to discuss the importance of maintaining good gut health as well as share my top tips for improving the health of your digestive system.

 Why Is Gut Health Important?

 Your gut is home to trillions of bacteria, collectively known as your microbiome.
-Your microbiome, on its own, weights as much as 2-3 pounds.
+Your microbiome, on its own, weighs as much as 2-3 pounds.
 While certain bacteria create infection and disease, the majority of bacteria in your microbiome actually support your immune system and overall health.
 Throughout your body, you have at least as many bacteria as you do cells (possibly more!).
 (1)

 There are over 1000 species of bacteria in the average human microbiome.
 Each one is different and plays various roles in helping you to maintain optimum health.
 Here are just a few of the main things your microbiome influences:

-• Digestion.
+- Digestion.
 The bacteria in the microbiome help the body to digest all manner of food.
 (7) Gut bacteria are particularly important for digesting fiber.
 (8)

-• 5 Senses.
-Studies have found that the balance of bacteria in your microbiome affects how you process things like light, sound, sights, flavors and textures.
+- 5 Senses.
+Studies have found that the balance of bacteria in your microbiome affects how you process things like light, sound, sights, flavors, and textures.
 (4)

 Where is the gut located in the human body?

 The gut is another term for the body’s gastrointestinal system, which actually starts in the mouth and travels all the way to the anus.
-Basically, the pathway that takes food from the entrance to exits is all considered part of the gut.
+Basically, the pathway that takes food from the entrance to the exits is considered part of the gut.
 The largest portion of the gut is in the abdominal region which holds your stomach and small and large intestines.10 Best Ways To Support Gut Health

 Now that we’ve discussed what the gut is and why it is important, let’s dive into how you can care for your gut so that it will support you throughout your life.